 - (c) the mother or caregiver can prepare it cleanly and frequently enough so that it is safe and carries a low risk of diarrhoea and malnutrition; and

 - (d) the mother or caregiver can exclusively give infant formula milk in the first six months; and

 - (e) the family is supportive of this practice; and

 - (f) the mother or caregiver can access health care that offers comprehensive child health services.

-Although HIV can be transmitted mother to child during pregnancy and via breast milk, the situation is not as straightforward as advising mothers not to breastfeed.
+Although HIV can be transmitted mother to child during pregnancy, birth and via breast milk, the situation is not as straightforward as advising mothers not to breastfeed.
 Replacement feeding by formula, once thought to be the answer, is not without risks for the baby, particularly in undeveloped countries where HIV rates tend to be the highest.
 Research has indicated a greater risk of infant deaths from babies receiving formula in these areas because they are deprived of the many heath benefits and support to the immune system that breast milk provides.
+In addition alternatives to breast milk are not safe where parents do not have appropriate sterilising facilities, have unclean water, or cannot afford to buy the breast milk substitutes they need.
 Research also shows that appropriate medical care in the form of antiretroviral therapy (ART) can significantly reduce the risks of mother to child transmission by reducing the mother’s viral load to virtually zero.
+And research shows breast milk seems to have an inhibitory effect on HIV.
 Current guidance from WHO/UNICEF, particularly in resource poor areas, says an HIV positive mother who receives ART and has no evidence of clinical, immune or viral failure should be supported to breastfeed for at least 12 months and can continue breastfeeding for up to two years or beyond if still taking her medications.